sakhnik/arduin-o-punch/doc/design.md

 * MIFARE Classic 1k tags/cards for runners
 * Base stations built with Arduino and MFRC 522 RFID reader/writer
 * Configuration station: base station + serial interface + PC application
-* (maybe) Android application for base station configuration, time calibration and start/finish base station:
+* Android application for card formatting, readout and punches upload:
     [guide](https://developer.android.com/guide/topics/connectivity/nfc/nfc).

 ## Operation modes

 ### Arduino station configuration

-Arduino CPU clock is used because there's no real time clock.
-The base station must be configured with the number, actual crypto key.
+A high precision RTC clock DS323a is used backed with CR2032 battery.
+A station must be configured with the number, actual crypto key using built in CLI via UART.

-* A service card is programmed with the configurator containing station number and marking current timestamp.
-* A base station configures itself from the service card by assigning itself the next station number and writing the number and current timestamp to the card
-* The service card is read again in the configurator app to map base station's clock offset: Tﬆ -> t₁ + ½(t₂ - t₁)

-This data should be distributed to perform punch times readout.
+Clock is also synchronized with CLI using a scripted application taking into account communication latency.

+The crypto key should ideally be changed on every station before competition, the clocks are to be synchronized too.

+### Signaling

+Morse code is used by the base station for signaling.
+See `Buzzer.cpp` for the actual list of messages.
+Most notable are the following ones:

+- `RTC` upon startup if communication with RTC fails
+- `KEY` upon startup if the default encryption key is used (needs changing)
+- `.-` successful punch
+- `..-` successful punch of two cards at once
+- `...-` successful punch of three cards at once
+- `..-.` (Morse `F`) when the card can't be punched because it's full

 ### Card cleaning and setup